18 Idioms with Close (Meanings & Examples)

 Close at hand

-Meaning: something is near in space or time.
+Meaning: near in space or time; easily available.

-• I always keep my keys close at hand so I can leave quickly when I need it.
+I always keep my passport close at hand when I’m travelling.

 Close call

-Meaning: refers to a situation where something bad, dangerous or unpleasant nearly happened but was narrowly avoided.
+Meaning: a dangerous or unpleasant situation that was narrowly avoided.

 Close ranks